GlenDC/github-rust/README.md

 ## Contributing

-I follow the _fork-and-pull_ git workflow:
+I follow the _fork-and-pull_ git workflow for code contributions:

 1. Fork the repo on GitHub
 1. Commit changes to a branch in your fork